marko-js/website/src/routes/docs/native-tag.md

 ## Element References

-All native tags expose a [Tag Variable](./language.md#tag-variables) which provides a getter to the reference of the DOM node.
+All native tags expose a [Tag Variable](./language.md#tag-variables) that provides a getter to the reference of the DOM node.

 ```marko
 <div/ref/>